YOU'RE INVITED TO JOIN US FOR OUR EUCHARISTIC CELEBRATIONS

-Our parish was founded in 1854, and the first church was named after the dogma of the Immaculate Conception.
-Pope Pius IX declared the dogma in Rome on December 8, 1854.
-The church, however, became a victim of the Civil War.
-In 1863 Union soldiers sacked and looted Immaculate Conception Church and then torched the entire building.
-Following the war, the growing Catholic community built another more beautiful church and dedicated it in 1871.
-This second church would last for 32 years when a massive fire overran all of Jacksonville in 1901 and consumed the church building.
-In 1910, the parishioners of Immaculate Conception Church celebrated the opening of the third church with great fanfare.
-This is the structure that now rises over downtown Jacksonville.
+The Basilica of the Immaculate Conception was founded in 1854, and was the first church named after Pope Pius IX declared the Dogma of the Immaculate Conception on December 8, 1854 The church, however, became a victim of the Civil War, when Union soldiers sacked and burned the Church.
+Following the war, the growing Catholic community built another beautiful church on the same site and dedicated it in 1871.
+This second church would last for 32 years, when it was consumed by flames once again in the Great Jacksonville Fire of 1901.
+In 1910, the parishioners celebrated the opening of the third church with great fanfare.
+This is the beautiful House of God that now rises over downtown Jacksonville.